craftingcity/The-Known-World/Game Notes/NPCs/High Power/Devils/Devils.md

 In the Time Before Time, the [[All-Father Annam]] created the plane of [[Baator]] and regretfully granted it to [[Asmodeus]].
 It became populated with the Grand Arch-Devil's children, who would become fat with the first Faithful souls.
 In pride and folly, [[Asmodeus]] would call for the [[Blood Wars of Fiends]] to claim the [[Abyss]] as it's first prize - though they still have yet to make progress in this regard.

 ## Governance
-Ruled by [[Asmodeus]], the Grand Arch-Devil of Nessus and All [[Baator]], all Devils seek upward progress in the direct hierarchy below him.
+Ruled by [[Asmodeus]], the Grand Arch-Devil of Nessus and All [[Baator]], Devils seek upward progress in the direct hierarchy below him.
 He stands as the High Ruler of Hell, managing and mangling the peons below him to his whims.

 ### Arch Devils
 The Arch-Devils are the major management of Devil-kind.
 Each of the Arch-Devils rule one layer of [[Baator]] and it's inhabitants.
 They hold a cabinet of trusted allies, and a list of enemies to destroy.
 Against each other, the Arch-Devils scheme and manipulate for favor and folly - of the Grand Arch-Devil in particular - in an attempt to claim portions of the other layers, of the [[Abyss]], and of the Material Planes.